What is a Simplified Liquidation?

 assessed and accepted or rejected by the liquidator).

 - It will allow the liquidator to communicate with creditors using technology other than post in voting and other communications.

 What will a Simplified Liquidation cost?

 It is too soon to speculate on actual costs, but given the Simplified Liquidation is designed to be cheaper than a Creditors Voluntary Liquidaiton, we expect the cost to be well under $7,000.

 When will the Simplified Liquidation become available?

-The government is aiming to pass the legislation in time to make the Small Business Restructuring Process available by 1 January 2021.
+The government has now passed the legislation so the Small Business Restructuring Process available on 1 January 2021.